Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Abstract Domains

 In the following, we formalize all abstract domains (\cref{tab:abstract-domains}) underlying our abstract representation of density matrices~$\abe{\rho}$ along with key abstract transformers operating on them (\cref{tab:abstractops}).
 We note that all abstract transformers introduced here naturally also support (partially) concrete arguments.

-\para{Example Elements} \cref{tab:abstract-domains} provides example elements of each abstract domain and exemplifies the respective concretization functions ${\gamma \colon \ad \to 2^\cd}$.
+\para{Example Elements} \cref{tab:abstract-domains} provides an example element $\abe{x}$ of each abstract domain, along with an example of its concretization $\gamma(\abe{x})$, where ${\gamma \colon \ad \to 2^\cd}$.
 While \cref{tab:abstract-domains} correctly distinguishes abstract elements from their concretization, in the following, when describing operators we write concretizations instead of abstract elements (as announced in \cref{sec:background}).

 \para{Booleans and $\mathbb{Z}_4$} Abstract booleans $\abe{b} \in \abools = 2^\bools$ are subsets of $\bools$, as exemplified in \cref{tab:abstract-domains}.
 The addition of two abstract booleans naturally lifts boolean addition to sets and is clearly sound: